YawLighthouse/UMG-Slate-Compendium/README.md

 - `Slate.Transform.FullscreenMouseInput [0/1]`: Default is `true`.
 Set true to transform mouse input to account for viewport stretching at fullscreen resolutions not natively supported by the monitor.
 - `Slate.EnableTooltips [0/1]`: Default is `true` if the platform needs UI tooltips, defaults to `false` if otherwise.
 Whether to allow tooltips to spawn at all.
 - `Slate.TriggerInvalidate`: Triggers a global invalidate of all widgets.
 Does not run on Shipping Builds.
+- `Slate.ShowTextDebugging [0/1]`: Show debugging painting for text rendering.
+Does not run on Shipping Builds.

 <a name="widget-reflector"></a>
 ### 9.2 Widget Reflector